-Participating in clinical experiences, even when wearing recommended PPE, may increase the risk of contracting COVID-19, and these risks cannot be eliminated.
+Participating in clinical experiences, which is a significant part of the nursing curriculum, may increase the risk of contracting COVID-19 even when wearing recommended PPE and being vaccinated.
+The risks of contracting COVID 19 cannot be completely eliminated at this time.

-Credit: This form was adopted from the University of Oklahoma, Oxley College of Health Sciences
+Credit: This document was adopted from the University of Oklahoma, Oxley College of Health Sciences with modifications.